 Carturesti Carusel

 Carturesti Carusel is a beautiful bookstore in Bucharest, located in a historic building in the Old Town.
-Its housed in a restored early 20th century building with curved walls and a stunning glass-domed roof that floods the interior with natural light.
+It’s housed in a restored early 20th century building with curved walls and a stunning glass-domed roof that floods inside with light.

 Its often on lists of where to go in Bucharest so we’ve included it here for completeness.
 However, although an impressive conversion, we weren’t blown away.

 If needing a rest, head upstairs to the café.
-This cosy space has a charming balcony overlooking the interior, making it the perfect spot to relax with a hot drink.
+There’s a charming balcony overlooking the interior, making it the perfect spot to relax with a hot drink.

 Why go?
 Nice to look at, and coffee.